scds/intro-spss/lessons/lesson4.md

 Reset the variables by clicking on `Reset`, and then select the `income` variable.

 <img src="../assets/img/lessons/stats7.png" alt="" width="80%" style="border: solid 2px black">

-{: .warning }
-Scale variables are represented by a ruler icon.
-If `income` doesn't have this icon, take the chance now to change the `income` variable to scale in the Variable View.

 Alongside our frequency table, let's create some other descriptive statistics.